 Can you sue a supermarket for slipping?

 If you happen to suffer from a slip or trip in a supermarket, then you may question whether you could make a claim?
-If a supermarket neglects its duty of care, then you could have grounds to make a claim for the damages endured.
+If a supermarket neglects its duty of care, then you could have grounds to claim the damages endured.

 What’s the average payout for a slip and fall?